 This blue denim apron is made from 100% cotton, which is breathable and hence comfortable for most potters.
-It also has long straps, which allows you to adjust the height to whatever suits you best.
+It also has long straps, which allow you to adjust the height to whatever suits you best.
 At 48 inches long and 29 inches wide, this apron’s one size fits most people.

-As a potter, you’re likely going to have to carry about some items as you work.
-The apron comes with two slanted side pockets that are deep enough to hold several tools as you go about your day.
+As a potter, you may want to carry some items on you as you work.
+The apron comes with two slanted side pockets that are deep enough to hold several tools as you work with your clay.

 Cleaning this apron is pretty easy, just rinse the clay off and throw it in the washer

-and dryer, then iron it a little.
-It is also easy to hand wash and throw it in the drier as well.
+and dryer, then iron it a little if you wish.
+It is also easy to hand wash and air dry as well.

 Budget Pick: CONDA Cotton Canvas Professional Bib Apron With 3 Pockets

-This CONDA Cotton Canvas apron offers a flattering shape so you can still look good as you indulge in your craft.
+This CONDA Cotton Canvas apron offers a flattering shape and is comfortable as you’re crafting your clay.
 The apron is made from canvas, which is easy to clean and features an extra-long neck.
 The neck is made from cotton.
 I would have liked the neck strap to be a bit thicker.

-What’s more, it comes with four pockets: two slanted pockets on each side and another two over the chest.
-The pockets are of different sizes and will come in quite handy when you need to hold several tools to go about your work in the pottery studio.
+What’s more, it comes with three pockets: One pocket on each side and another one over the chest.
+The pockets are a good size which will come in quite handy when you need to hold several tools while you’re working in your pottery studio.

 Despite this apron being our budget pick, it does quite well in terms of durability.
-The cotton canvas used to make this apron is both durable and absorbent.
+The cotton canvas used to make this apron is not waterproof, but both durable and absorbent.

 It’s easy to wash and long-lasting so that you can use the apron for quite some time.